The Commission website is currently undergoing updates to coincide with revisions to the By-law and forms effective July 1, 2025.

 About Us

 The Nova Scotia Real Estate Commission is the regulatory body for trading in real estate in the province.
 Established by the provincial government in 1997, the Commission is an independent, non-profit agency that supervises the professional activities of all real estate licensees in Nova Scotia.
+The Commission is comprised of a Board of Directors, committees and full-time staff members.

 The Commission’s mandate is to protect the public interest through effective regulation that promotes professionalism, ethical conduct, and integrity, which strengthens consumer trust and confidence in the real estate profession.
 We work toward public protection through: